 About the CoOPERAtive

 The CoOPERAtive program, established in 2006, has long been a trailblazer for crafting a unique program for the developing singer.
-In 2025 we will, once again, forge a NEW PATH, crafting a program that addresses skill sets that are not readily available to many singers for the WIN.
+In 2025, we once again forged a new path, creating a program that addresses skill sets that are not readily available to many singers for the WIN.

 - Workshop for new operas